Faye Dunaway: 1974–1981: Resurgence and acclaim

 Also in 1976, Dunaway appeared as the lead in the made-for-television movie, The Disappearance of Aimee, in which she co-starred with Bette Davis.
 Following her Oscar win, Dunaway took another break from acting to figure out her personal life.
 As her marriage was falling apart, she began a relationship with English photographer Terry O'Neill, who took one of his most famous pictures, The Morning After, showing Dunaway poolside at the Beverly Hills Hotel with her Oscar the morning after the ceremony.
 In 1978, Dunaway returned to the screen in Irvin Kershner's thriller Eyes of Laura Mars, about a fashion photographer who sees visions of a killer murdering people.
 The film was a success at the box office, and Dunaway received positive reviews for her performance, with Janet Maslin writing for The New York Times that she was "perfect for her role."
 She played supporting roles in The Champ (1979), as the film offered her the chance to play the role of a mother, "which was emotionally where I wanted to be in my life," and The First Deadly Sin (1980); she wanted to work with Frank Sinatra.
 In 1981, Dunaway played the title role in Evita Perón, a television miniseries based on the life of the famed First Lady of Argentina.

-Dunaway received rave reviews for her portrayal as Joan Crawford in Mommie Dearest, but later blamed the film for hurting her career.
+Dunaway received rave reviews for her portrayal of Joan Crawford in Mommie Dearest, but later blamed the film for hurting her career.

 When Dunaway walked on the set of Mommie Dearest for the first time as the character, some people who had worked with Joan Crawford (pictured here in 1937) told her, "it was like seeing Joan herself back from the dead."